Easing joint pain - The science behind supplements

 I started by looking at joint pain.
 After all, the thing I seem to suffer from the most is knee pain.

-The first thing I found was an article about collagen.
+The first thing I found was.

 “One of the reasons joint pain is more common in older people is that collagen begins to break down over the age of 30.”